Jurupa Valley, California: State and federal representation

 In the House of Representatives, Jurupa Valley lies entirely within the 39th Congressional District, represented by Democrat Mark Takano.

 California is represented in the United States Senate by Democrats Adam Schiff and Alex Padilla.

 Politics

 As of February 10, 2023, 51,709 registered voters were in Jurupa Valley.
 Of these, 23,505 (45.5%) are registered Democrats, 13,254 (25.6%) are registered Republicans, 11,330 (21.9%) are independent, and 3,350 (6.5%) are registered with other parties.

 Education

-Jurupa Valley is home to the Jurupa Unified School District.
+Jurupa Valley is home to the Jurupa Unified School District, which covers the vast majority of the municipality.
 The district operates seventeen elementary schools, four middle schools, two continuation schools, and three high schools, including: